 Although Iraq, then known as Mesopotamia, was physically close to the center of the Ottoman empire poor communication and infrastructure meant that at other times its policies could be quite remote and hidden from that of its overlords.

 Iraq’s first contact with the British was through the East India Company.
-Iraq lay on one of the interchange routes among India and Britain thus naturally acquired an interest for the company.
+Iraq lay on one of the interchange routes between India and Britain thus naturally acquiring interest for the company.

 With each passing year, the Mamluk rulers of Iraq started showing hatred for their Ottoman overlords and tried to cultivate increased political and economic links with the British.
 For most of the 19th century, the British and European powers became so well established that they freely took full commercial advantage of this part of the Ottoman Empire with no administrative costs or worries.